jlchen5/Copy-number-analysis/README.md

+# Copy-number-analysis

-# Copy-number-analysis is based on single embryo sequencing, which is Synchronous for development biology research.
+Copy-number-analysis is based on single embryo sequencing, which is Synchronous for development biology research.

 Here, we show the method about copy number analysis during S phase while DNA replicated.